Fatigue Risk Management Industry Day

 About the Event

-Fatigue associated with shiftwork and extended work hours can negatively affect the safety and health of your workers, as well as impact your company’s productivity and bottom line.
-You are invited to attend the free Industry Day event at Washington State University Health Sciences Spokane campus Sept.
-8–9, 2019.
+Fatigue associated with shiftwork and extended work hours can negatively affect the safety and health of workers, as well as impact a company’s productivity and bottom line.
+You are invited to attend the free Fatigue Risk Management Industry Day event at Washington State University’s Health Sciences Spokane campus on September 8 and 9, 2019.
 It’s an exclusive opportunity to hear international scientists and industry experts present on the latest developments in the science of fatigue.

-The Industry Day event is being organized in conjunction with the 24th International Symposium on Shiftwork and Working Time held Sept.
-9-13 in Coeur d’Alene, ID.
-The symposium is expected to draw more than 200 researchers and clinicians from around the world who are concerned with shiftwork and its effects on safety and health.
+The Fatigue Risk Management Industry Day is being organized in conjunction with the 24th International Symposium on Shiftwork and Working Time held September 9-13 in Coeur d’Alene, ID.
+The symposium is expected to draw more than 200 researchers and practitioners from around the world who are concerned with shiftwork and its effects on safety and health.
 See www.shiftwork2019.com.

 A welcome reception with hors d’oeuvres and refreshments will be held on Sunday evening, September 8, 2019.
 This will formally kick off the Industry Day event and allow guests to network and socialize.